 While the corer's ability to seed jalapeños quickly can potentially reduce the chance of you burning your hands, or worse, your eyes, it's also a totally unnecessary tool unless you happen to own a Chili's Grill & Bar and personally make all the jalapeño poppers.
 Which is pretty unlikely.
 For the surely few times a year you must core a hot pepper, use a paring knife and gloves, or just wash your hands well.

-Use this instead: Your hands!
 Buying a kale stripper, a device that does exactly what you think it does, is completely insane, and the plastic tool doesn't even work all that well.
 Half the time it just breaks the stem.
 Use your damn hands!
 Start towards the bottom of the stem and gently rip the leafy part.
 C'mon, people.

 Here is another perfect example of big business capitalizing on our fears.
 Poaching eggs is intimidating, but you don't need to buy an entire cabinet-clogging contraption to side-step a very basic life skill.